pat/blog/_posts/2026-02-14-ai-and-moral-injury.markdown

 Yup.
 100%.

-Because of course, these emotions that I'm grappling with aren't just about AI - so much of our world is struggling at the moment, from climate change to fascism to genocide, and it all feels intertwined.
+Because of course, these emotions that I'm grappling with aren't just about AI - so much of our world is struggling right now, including from climate change, fascism, and genocide - and it all feels intertwined.
 AI is just one of the more prominent components occupying my brain at the moment (which is, almost certainly, a very privileged position to be in).

 Also, as Csapó discusses in their post: when looking at the world, grief is a totally rational response.
 I think some of what I'm grappling with is grief for both the world that was, but also at a smaller level, at what my industry, my working life was.
 Part of that is because AI is everywhere right now, and especially within the tech industry.
 It's an invasive weed, a virus in a largely-unvaccinated world.
 Even in the moments where I ponder changing careers - where would I go that isn't already overrun by this virus?